On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Appendix: Orientations of moduli spaces and proof of Theorem

-In the latter of this section, we frequently use exact sequences defined by linear gluing arguments.
+In the latter part of this appendix, we frequently use exact sequences defined by linear gluing arguments.
 We refer to \cite[Subsection 3.3.2]{EES-ori}.
-Note that the orders of vector spaces in the columns are different from the exact sequences used in \cite{K}.
+Note that the orders of vector spaces in the columns are different from the exact sequences used in \cite[Theorem 4.2]{K}.